HMV: Origins

-The antecedents of HMV began in the 1890s at the dawn of the disc gramophone.
-By 1902 it had become the beginnings of the Gramophone Company.
-In February 1907 it commenced the building of a new dedicated record factory at Hayes, Middlesex.
-Disc records were sold in music shops and independent retailers at this time.
-In 1921 the Gramophone Company opened the first dedicated HMV shop at 363 Oxford Street, London, in a former men's clothing shop; the composer Edward Elgar participated in the opening ceremonies.
-In March 1931 the Gramophone Company merged with Columbia Graphophone Company to form Electric and Musical Industries Ltd (EMI).
+In 1898, Francis Barraud painted His Master's Voice, which depicted his late dog, Nipper, listening to a phonograph.
+The painting and subsequent trademark rights would be sold in 1899 to the Gramophone Company, using it on its sound equipment, and in 1909, created their His Master's Voice record label.

-From the 1930s onwards, HMV manufactured radio and television sets and radiograms under the HMV and Marconiphone brand names in its factory in Hayes, Middlesex.
+In 1921, the Gramophone Company opened the first dedicated His Master's Voice shop at 363 Oxford Street, London, in a former men's clothing shop.
+Composer Edward Elgar participated in the opening ceremonies.
+In March 1931 the Gramophone Company merged with Columbia Graphophone Company to form Electric and Musical Industries Ltd (EMI), with the Gramophone Company becoming part of EMI.

 The original HMV shop was severely damaged by a fire in 1937, but was rebuilt and reopened two years later on 8 May 1939.
-Sir Thomas Beecham opened the new store.
+Sir Thomas Beecham opened the new shop.

 Expansion

 In 1966, HMV began expanding its retail operations in London.
 Throughout the 1970s, the company continued to expand, doubling in size, and in six years became the country's leading specialist music retailer.
-It faced strong competition, however, from Virgin Megastores, established in 1976, and from Our Price, established in 1972, which had numerous high street retail stores around the UK.
-Subsequently, HMV overtook Our Price in popularity and threatened its existence, having established a chain of newer and larger stores.
+It faced strong competition, however, from Virgin Megastores, established in 1976, and from Our Price, established in 1972, which had numerous high street retail shops around the UK.
+Subsequently, HMV overtook Our Price in popularity and threatened its existence, having established a chain of newer and larger shops.

-The company opened its flagship store at a new location at 150-154 Oxford Street in 1986, announcing it was the largest record store in the world at the time, and the official opening was attended by Bob Geldof and Michael Hutchence.
-Growth continued for a third decade into the 1990s, with the company reaching over 320 stores including in 1990 its first store in the U.S. located at 86th and Lexington in New York City, which was the largest music shop in North America at the time.
+The company opened its flagship shop at a new location at 150–154 Oxford Street in 1986, announcing it was the largest record shop in the world at the time, and the official opening was attended by Bob Geldof and Michael Hutchence.
+Growth continued for a third decade into the 1990s, with the company reaching over 320 shops including in 1990 its first shop in the U.S. located at 86th and Lexington in New York City, which was the largest music shop in North America at the time.
 HMV celebrated its 75-year anniversary in 1996.

-In February 1998, EMI entered into a joint venture with Advent International to form HMV Media Group led by Alan Giles, which acquired HMV's stores and Dillons, leaving EMI with a holding of around 45%.
+In February 1998, EMI entered into a joint venture with Advent International to form HMV Media Group led by Alan Giles, which acquired HMV's shops and Dillons, leaving EMI with a holding of around 45%.
 The new joint venture then bought the Waterstones chain of bookshops to merge with Dillons.